WISPO-POP/PowerPlots.jl/docs/src/examples/basic examples.md

 powerplot(data, bus_size=1000, gen_size=100, load_size=200, branch_size=2, connector_size=10)
 ```

-Aliases to overide all node and edge sizes.
+Aliases to override all node and edge sizes.
 ```@example power_data
 powerplot(data, node_size=1000, edge_size=10, width=300, height=300)
 ```

 # Visualizing System Data
-Component data values from the PowerModels dictionary can be plotted by specfying the dictionary key.
+Component data values from the PowerModels dictionary can be plotted by specifying the dictionary key.
 The key can be either a string or a symbol.
 The data type can be `:ordinal`, `:nominal`, or `:quantitative`.

 ```@example power_data
 p = powerplot(data, bus_data="bus_type",